Student Tours Program

 Farmington Hills, MI

-Nissan Technical Center North American (NTCNA) in Farmington Hills is Nissan’s main campus for Research & Development (R&D) in North America.
-The facility houses production engineering, research and testing, purchasing, quality and administration and employs more than 1,200.
-A guided tour of the NTCNA facility will provide both instructors and students insight into the R&D process to design, build, and the testing of vehicles.
-Nissan requests a maximum of 20 students for the tour.
-Tours are conducted on Wednesdays from 10:00am – 12:00pm.
+The Nissan Technical Center North America (NTCNA) in Farmington Hills is Nissan’s main campus for Research & Development (R&D) in North America.
+This facility houses production engineering, research and testing, purchasing, quality and administration and employs more than 1,200.
+A guided tour of the NTCNA facility will provide both instructors and students with an insight into the R&D process required to design, build, and test vehicles.

 The Ford Piquette Avenue Plant

-Student tours are available in late November and early spring on Wednesday through Friday.
-Tours are available on a first-come, first-served basis and last approximately 90 minutes.
-Tours can be scheduled by contacting Sara Schultz on (313)872-8759 extension 2 or at email@example.com
+Tours are available on a first-come, first-served basis, limited to a group of 30 students and last approximately 90 minutes.
+A video is available on-line to prepare students for what they will experience at this facility.
+Tours can be scheduled by contacting Sara Schultz at (313)872-8759 extension 2 or at email@example.com.
+For more information about the Piquette Avenue Plant see: www.fordpiquetteavenueplant.org

 Stahl Automotive Museum